A suburban library is so much more than a place to borrow books. It’ll soon become your third space (you have home, school…and your library).

 This library is huge.
 Ridiculously, luxuriously huge.
 And nearly all of its first floor is the designated kids’ area.
 There’s a theater for kids to put on their own puppet shows, there are blocks to play with, there are sensory walls to feel and there are tons of traveling exhibits which change all the time.
 Plan ahead to attend bilingual storytimes, movie nights and more.

 Oak Park is another suburb that has three public libraries, and some of the best in the Chicago suburbs.
 They work together to create a monthly newsletter/ calendar with all their listings, and oh, there are so many.
 Each month, they have recurring kids’ programming which includes coding for kids, improv, storytime, arts and crafts, and more.
 The main library lends American Girl Dolls to anyone with an Oak Park or River Forest library card, and they have tons of regular dolls to play with if you just want to hang out there.

 Downers Grove Library

 There’s so much for kids to do here that you barely need toys in your own home.
-There’s a dollhouse, a train table, blocks, puzzles, a magnetic wall with all sorts of learning magnets, a pretend cafe and more.
-There are daily storytimes, family movie nights, Lego groups, STEM activities and family game days.
+There’s a dollhouse, a train table, blocks, puzzles, a magnetic wall with all sorts of learning magnets, a pretend cafe, and more.
+There are daily storytimes, family movie nights, Lego groups, STEM activities, and family game days.

 Barrington Area Library

-Consistently ranked one of the top libraries in the country, this is filled with kids, tween and teen events so your child will never be bored.
+Consistently ranked one of the top libraries in the country, this is filled with kids, tween, and teen events so your child will never be bored.
 There’s a year-round kids’ reading program, a Battle of the Books Book Club, family movie nights, storytimes for all different ages, Stem games, tween camps and more.

-Let us help you figure it ALL out.
+Regardless of which suburban library you chose to visit in the greater Chicago area, let us help you figure it ALL out.
 Schedule here for your strategy session with our innovative suburbs strategy team.
 All services are completely free.